MRHeding/antoinetpastrysystem/use-case-diagram.md

 - Must authenticate to access admin dashboard
 - Can manage all products and view all orders

-This Use Case Diagram provides a comprehensive view of all the functionalities available to different types of users in the Antoinette's Pastries system.
+This Use Case Diagram provides a comprehensive view of all the functionalities available to different types of users in the Antonette's Pastries system.

 ## Summary - Main User and Admin Capabilities